reaviz/reaselct/README.md

 # reaselect
-📝  Select Component for React
+reaselect is a select component for ReactJS.